Meet Sarah Tacy

 Growing up as an athlete, my body was for performance.
 Injuries, fatigue and sickness were things that got in the way.

-At age 18, what was once an inconvenience became a debilitating crisis – my back pain was so acute it rendered me immobile and threatened everything I identified with.
+At age 18, injuries that were once an inconvenience became a debilitating crisis when my back pain became so acute it rendered me immobile and threatened everything I identified with.

 At that time, I had been studying and practicing yoga, so I offered to bring him through some poses.
 We moved, which was a gift, but his pain remained.